 Albert Einstein is the most famous physicist of all time.
 He demonstrates all of the common characteristics of this type, and he is an ideal example of an enneagram type 5.

 Key Enneagram 5 Traits

 An enneagram five can be private yet have a very active mind.
-Enneagram fives are observant, like to understand how the world works, and knowledgeable.
+Enneagram fives are observant, like understanding how the world works, and knowledgeable.
 An enneagram five can be intense, perceptive secretive, and even innovative.

 An enneagram five sits within the thinking center.
 They are objective thinkers and very perceptive.
-They are curious about various subjects and can be knowledgeable in a wide array of topics.
+They are curious about various subjects and can be knowledgeable about various topics.
 Because of this, fives are typically hungry for understanding, long to be capable, and pursue developing new skills.

 The core desire of a five is to be competent.

 The message a five wants to hear is, “Your capable, but it’s okay to ask for help.”